KristiyanDinev/DevNotes/asp.net/controllers.md

 });
 ```

-Use it when things are simple and you don't need a lot of customs and features and also want to keep stuff nice and clean.
+Use it when things are simple, and you don't need a lot of features and also want to keep stuff nice and clean.

 ### Settings